halfdata/friendly-bets/README.md

 Your server must match the following requirements.
 All modern servers already do it.
 <ul>
 <li>PHP version 5.5 or higher.</li>
-<li>Open it in your browser – Wizard will be launched automatically.</li>
 <li>MySQL version 5.0 or higher.</li>
 </ul>